Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Psyche-R1 Psyche-R1

 \subsection{Model Training}

-To enhance both reasoning capabilities and performance in empathy and expertise, we employ a hybrid training strategy. \paragraph{Stage 1: Supervised Fine-Tuning.} In the first stage, we perform SFT on $\mathcal{D}_{sft}$.
-Given an input $x=q$, the primary objective is to train the model to generate a coherent rationale $r$ followed by a corresponding answer $a$, where the complete output is denoted as $y=r+a$.
-We adopt Qwen2.5-7B-Instruct \cite{qwen2.5} as our backbone model and conduct full-parameter SFT to enhance model performance in empathy, expertise and reasoning.
-The model is optimized using an autoregressive language modeling object, aiming to minimize the negative log-likelihood of target response sequences.
-The loss function is formally defined as:
+To enhance both reasoning capabilities and performance in empathy and expertise, we employ a hybrid training strategy. \boldpara{Stage 1: Supervised Fine-Tuning.} We initialize our backbone model $\pi_{\theta}$ with \texttt{Qwen2.5-7B-Instruct} \cite{qwen2.5} and finetune it on $\mathcal{D}_{\text{sft}}$.
+Formally, given a query $x$, the model is trained to generate a coherent rationale $r$ followed by a corresponding answer $a$, where the complete output is denoted as $y = [r; a]$.
+We optimize model parameters $\theta$ by minimizing the standard negative log-likelihood loss: